 - Brachial plexus injuries, such as Erb’s palsy or Klumpke’s palsy

 - Brain damage, such as hypoxic-ischemic encephalopathy

-It can also result in dangerous situations for the mother, such as:
+Obstetrical malpractice may also result in harmful consequences for the mother, such as:

-At Leventhal & Puga, P.C., we fully understand the complex work involved in a medical malpractice claim, and what it takes to get our clients the maximum compensation possible.
 Proving that a medical professional acted negligently and injured a patient is not an easy task.
-But we have medical experts in obstetrics and childbirth who can figure out exactly what went wrong during your pregnancy or birth.
+At Leventhal Puga Braley P.C., we fully understand the complex work involved in a medical malpractice claim, and what it takes to get our clients the maximum compensation possible.
+That’s why we have medical experts in obstetrics and childbirth who can figure out exactly what went wrong during your pregnancy or birth.

-We take obstetrical malpractice very seriously, because we believe that healthcare professionals who cause birth injuries need to be held responsible for their actions.
-Contact our Denver office at (877) 433-3906.
-There is no charge for the initial consultation, and we have successfully handled birth injury claims across the country.
+We take obstetrical malpractice very seriously because we believe that healthcare professionals who cause birth injuries need to be held responsible for their actions.
+Contact our Denver office at (303) 759-9945.
+There is no charge for the initial consultation, and we have successfully handled birth injury claims all across the country.

 - Trends in Malpractice Claims for Obstetric and Gynecologic Procedures, 2005 Through 2014.